 In the remote meter-reading application, the meters read the figure and the WTs attached to them send it to the WT management server (WT-MS) via wireless and public IP networks.
 On the other hand, in the remote meter control application, the WT-MS sends meter control information and the target meter receives it from the WT via public IP and wireless access systems.

-The wireless access system for the VHF-band WASN system comprises a Base station (BS) and WTs.
+The wireless access system for the VHF-band WASN system comprises a Base Station (BS) and WTs.

 One BS consists of a BS-M that has the baseband (BB) function and a BS-R that has the radio-frequency (RF) function.
 To provide site diversity, the BS-M is connected to three BS-Rs and each BS-R is separated by an appropriate distance.